 Each item record has a status field that describes the item's state of being such as checked out or damaged.
-If more than one status applies, the items are kept in reverse chronological order according to the date they were assigned.
-The Status button is shown in Figure 2-51.
+The Status button is shown in Figure 2-52.

-Figure 2-51.
+Figure 2-52.
 Status Button

 You can only view item statuses when an item record is the active record.